California Telephone Corporation Bond

 One of those duties is to pay any monetary sanction imposed against the telephone corporation (its representatives and successors) in any CPUC enforcement proceeding brought under the California Public Utilities Code and California Public Utilities Commission’s Decisions.

-The monetary sanctions includes, but not limited to, fines, fees, surcharges, taxes, penalties, and restitution.
+The monetary sanctions include, but are not limited to, fines, fees, surcharges, taxes, penalties, and restitution.

 This requirement is in pursuance of CPUC Decision 13-05-035.